pk1308/MAD1/docs/week7/Backend Systems.md

 When evaluating storage devices, several key parameters must be considered:

+1. **Latency**:

-* **Latency:** Latency refers to the time it takes to access data from a storage device.
-Lower latency is better, as it reduces the time spent waiting for data.
+   - **Definition**: Latency is the time it takes to read the first value from a storage location.
+Lower latency is better because it means data can be accessed more quickly.
+   - **Comparison**:
+     - Registers have the lowest latency.
+     - Followed by SRAM (Static Random-Access Memory).
+     - Then DRAM (Dynamic Random-Access Memory).
+     - SSDs (Solid State Drives) have higher latency than DRAM.
+     - HDDs (Hard Disk Drives) have the highest latency among the listed storage types.
+2. **Throughput**:

-* **Throughput:** Throughput refers to the amount of data that can be transferred from a storage device per unit of time.
-Higher throughput is better, as it enables faster data transfer rates.
+   - **Definition**: Throughput is the number of bytes per second that can be read from the storage.
+Higher throughput is better because it means more data can be read in a given amount of time.
+   - **Comparison**:
+     - DRAM has the highest throughput.
+     - Followed by SSDs.
+     - HDDs have lower throughput compared to SSDs and DRAM.
+     - Registers and SRAM are not included in the throughput comparison due to their limited capacity.
+3. **Density**:

-* **Density:** Density refers to the amount of data that can be stored in a given unit of space or for a given cost.
-Higher density is better, as it allows for more efficient storage and lower costs.
+   - **Definition**: Density refers to the number of bits that can be stored per unit area or cost.
+Higher density is better because it means more data can be stored in a smaller space or at a lower cost.
+   - **Comparison**:
+     - HDDs have the highest density.
+     - Followed by SSDs.
+     - Then DRAM.
+     - SRAM has lower density than DRAM.
+     - Registers have the lowest density.

+In summary, registers and SRAM are very fast but have limited capacity and lower density.
+DRAM offers a good balance of speed and capacity.
+SSDs provide high throughput and density but with higher latency compared to DRAM.
+HDDs offer the highest density but have the highest latency and lower throughput

 **Computer Organization**